samKenpachi011/edc-call-manager/README.md

 * Tick a participant to call
 * Select `Call Participant` action item and click Go
 * Complete the `Log Entry` for this call attempt.
+* If call is closed, next call is scheduled by the ModelCaller
+* Complete the `ModelCaller` unscheduling form (in the example this is `PostnatalEnrollment`)
+* `ModelCaller` closes any calls still NEW or OPEN for this participant and managed by this `ModelCaller`.

 ## Making a call and updating the `Log`